 Cincinnati Financial Corp.
 CINF

-The next Cincinnati Financial Corp. dividend is expected to go ex in 2 months and to be paid in 3 months.
+The next Cincinnati Financial Corp. dividend went ex 29 days ago for 63c and will be paid tomorrow.

 There are typically 4 dividends per year (excluding specials).